 When pouring latte art, the main things you need to master are height, and speed of your pour, and the balance between them.
 If poured to slow, you won’t be able to get the movement you need to create latte art, if you pour from too high up, your pattern will sink.

 To pour a heart, lower the spout of the pouring pitcher close to the crema.
 Still keep your cup in an angle, as this allows you to get closer to the surface.
 Slightly increase the speed of your pour and you’ll see a crisp white bulb appearing on the surface of your coffee.
 At this point you can level the cup, raise your pitcher and push a thinner stream of milk slowly through the white bulb, cutting it in half.
 This will make the shape of a heart.
-It is important to stay in the middle of the cup’s surface with your stream while leveling the cup, and while raising the pitcher up for a thinner stream.
+It is important to stay in the middle of the cup’s surface with your stream while levelling the cup, and while raising the pitcher up for a thinner stream.
 Be careful not to pull your hand back even a little bit, as this seems to be the problem most often when learning how to pour a heart.

 You can use this same technique to pour a slightly more complicate tulip pattern.
 When making the first bulb, don’t cut through it with the milk stream.
 Instead, stop the pour and move the pitcher back a tiny bit before starting to pour again.
 Then you need to push another bulb slightly inside the first one.
-You can do several times, until your cup is almost full.
-At this point you need to raise the pitcher for a thinner stream again, and cut through the whole pattern.
+You can do several times until your cup is almost full.
+At this point, you need to raise the pitcher for a thinner stream again and cut through the whole pattern.

-To pour a rosseta move the pitcher close to the surface of your coffee, just like when pouring a heart or tulip.
+To pour a rosetta move the pitcher close to the surface of your coffee, just like when pouring a heart or tulip.
 Then start rocking the pitcher left to right with a rapid but controlled movement.
 When you start seeing white lines appear in your cup, start pulling the pouring pitcher back towards the rim of the cup.
 This will create a zig-zag like pattern in your coffee.
 The next step is the same as it is for all these patterns, raise the pitcher again, and cut through.

-By combining the techniques used pouring these three patterns, you can create hundreds of different pours.
+By combining the techniques used by pouring these three patterns, you can create hundreds of different pours.
 Use your imagination to create your own patterns.